 Part Respondent Comment Comment Partnership Response Change Made Name ID found that the majority of points raised are more generic rather and national Flood and than specific to each part of the document.
 Coastal Erosion Risk Management Guidance.
 Happisburgh PC does recognize that the Planning Authority has enabled stakeholders to respond in as easy a manner as is possible but has found that parishioners are generally critical of The consultation has been the document as much in its length as anything else. successful in reaching a wide range of interested Fundamentally, and as noted in previous correspondence, an parties across the 'Adaptation Policy' will not save the lighthouse, the church, the partnership authorities' village inn or the manor house. geography.
 The consultation response was The Council requests that, in view of Happisburgh's iconic, submitted prior to the end historic features, Happisburgh should be treated as a special of the consultation. case and that funding should be made available for a feasibility study into how technically innovative schemes could protect The 6 week consultation on these features, for the nation, for the foreseeable future. the draft Coastal Adaptation SPD (25 January The matter of funding to carry out a scheme is an entirely 2023 - 8 March 2023) is separate matter and the Council would urge that the important longer than the 4 weeks matter at this stage is how these elements of Happisburgh required by the Town and could be protected rather than thinking being restricted by Country Planning (Local financial practicalities at this stage.
-Planning) (England) The state of the s Regulations 2012, and The Council earnestly implore you to represent these views to consistent with the central government as a matter of extreme urgency. approach to SPD dential government as a matter of extreme argenty. consultations set out in The Parish Council has encouraged parishioners to share their each of the Partnership thoughts in order to form the following points: authorities' Statement of thoughts in order to form the following points.
-Community Involvement.
-Parishioners would like an extension of time on the , Most of the detailed points consultation and asks that a drop in event could take raised are not within the
+Planning) (England) Regulations 2012, and The Council earnestly implore you to represent these views to consistent with the central government as a matter of extreme urgency. approach to SPD consultations set out in The Parish Council has encouraged parishioners to share their each of the Partnership thoughts in order to form the following points: authorities' Statement of Community Involvement.
+1. Parishioners would like an extension of time on the consultation and asks that a drop in event could take Most of the detailed points raised are not within the